ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 • M25.562: Pain in left knee.
 Use when the record documents left-sided knee pain and no underlying diagnosis is confirmed.

 • M25.569: Pain in unspecified knee.
-Use only when laterality is genuinely not documented.
+Use only when laterality isn't documented anywhere in the record.

 M25.561: ICD-10 Code for Right Knee Pain